punktDe/vagrant-workshop/networking2.md

 ## IP address ranges for the host-only network(s)

-On Linux, macOS and Solaris Oracle VM VirtualBox will only allow IP addresses in `192.168.56.0/21` range to be assigned to host-only adapters.
+On Linux, macOS and Solaris VirtualBox will only allow IP addresses in the `192.168.56.0/21` range to be assigned to host-only adapters.
 For IPv6 only link-local addresses are allowed.